ttvd/erlang-houdini-engine-nif/README.md

 * Install Rebar (for example through brew).

 ## Building.
-Use rebar:
+Use Rebar:

 ```
 rebar get-deps
 rebar compile
 ```

-Or use rake (also run rake without arguments to see available tasks):
+Or use Rake (also run rake without arguments to see available tasks):

 ```
 $ rake erlang:deps